rfhaque/benchpark/docs/add-all.rst

 uses ROCm 5.5.1 components, a CCE compiler, and MPI without GTL support.

-If you want to add support for a new system you can add a class definition for that system in a separate directory in ``var/sys_repo/systems/``.
+If you want to add support for a new system you can add a class definition for that system in a separate directory in ``/systems/``.
 For example the Tioga system is defined in::

   $benchpark
-  ├── var
-     ├── sys_repo
   ├── systems
      ├── tioga
         ├── system.py

 Static System Configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``benchpark/configs`` contains a number of static, manually-generated system
+``benchpark/legacy/systems`` contains a number of static, manually-generated system
 definitions.
 As an alternative to implementing a new ``System`` class, you
 can add a new directory with a name which identifies the system.